All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I lose muscle on oral semaglutide?

 Some lean mass loss is expected with any significant weight loss.
-However, men who maintain high protein intake (1.0 to 1.2 g per pound of lean body mass) and perform regular resistance training can minimize muscle loss to 20% to 25% of total weight lost, down from the 39% seen in clinical trials where exercise was not controlled.
+But men who maintain high protein intake (1.0 to 1.2 g per pound of lean body mass) and perform regular resistance training can minimize muscle loss to 20% to 25% of total weight lost, down from the 39% seen in clinical trials where exercise was not controlled.

 Does oral semaglutide affect erectile function?